zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 storageclass.storage.k8s.io/portworx-rabbitmq created
 ```

-For details about the Portworx-specific parameters, refer to the [Powrtorx Volume]https://kubernetes.io/docs/concepts/storage/storage-classes/#portworx-volume] section.
+For details about the Portworx-specific parameters, refer to the [Portworx Volume](https://kubernetes.io/docs/concepts/storage/storage-classes/#portworx-volume) section.

 {{<info>}}
 If you're using Portworx with CSI, you need to set the value of the `provisioner` parameter to `pxd.portworx.com`.